enpaul/tox-poetry-installer/README.md

 - Manage package versions in exactly one place and with exactly one tool: Poetry.
 - Ensure CI/CD and other automation tools are using the same package versions that you are in your local development environment.
-- Add only the packages you need to a Tox test environment, instead of everything in your lockfile.
+- Add only the packages or custom groups you need to a Tox test environment, instead of everything in your lockfile.
-- Directly integrate with Poetry, re-using your existing package indexes and credentials with no additional configuration.
+- Directly integrate with Poetry, re-using your existing package indexes and credentials, with no additional configuration.
 - Wherever possible, built-in Tox config options are always respected and their behavior kept consistent.